 The STDF, in collaboration with the Dutch Ministry of Agriculture, Nature and Food Quality (LNV) and the World Bank Institute, organized an international workshop on the role of Public-Private Partnerships (PPPs) in support of sanitary and phytosanitary (SPS) capacity in The Hague, The Netherlands in October 2010.
 The workshop leaflet can be accessed here.

 The workshop was attended by representatives of public sector agencies in developed and developing countries, international and regional organizations, donors, the private sector (multinational companies, as well as other private sector associations and companies) and research/academic institutions.
 The workshop programme can be found here.

-The Briefing note summarizes the key messages and conclusions emerging from the workshop held in The Hague, The Netherlands in 2010.
+The Briefing summarizes the key messages and conclusions emerging from the workshop held in The Hague, The Netherlands in 2010.